 During 2008, a lot of people speculated hand over feet in equities and derivative products with an aim to get rich overnight.

-Stocks lost its value leave aside derivatives.
+Stocks lost their value leaving aside derivatives.
 Remember, you should never speculate or copy others as you don’t know what would be in store for you.

-Investment in market needs time.
-You need to spend time to read, understand and act.
+Investment in the market needs time.
+You need to spend time reading, understanding and acting.

 You need to spend time understanding your portfolio, the impact of events on your portfolio and its instruments.

-People who invest and occasionally monitor their portfolio, many of them haven’t returned to the market yet.
+People who invest and occasionally monitor their portfolios, many of them haven’t returned to the market yet.
 Thus, remember it’s your money, and you need to manage it.

 The price you pay for the acquisition of a stock or a fund matters the most.

-While you may have some soft-corner for your investment, they can always come down at any point.
+While you may have some soft corners for your investment, they can always come down at any point.